open-metadata/docs-v1/pages/quick-start/local-deployment/osx/index.md

   --help                          Show this message and exit.
 ```

-{% divider /%}

-### 7. Start the OpenMetadata Docker containers

 ```bash
 metadata docker --start
 ```

-This will create a docker network and four containers for the following services:

-- MySQL to store the metadata catalog
-- Elasticsearch to maintain the metadata index which enables you to search the catalog
-- Apache Airflow which OpenMetadata uses for metadata ingestion
-- The OpenMetadata UI and API server

-After starting the Docker containers, you should see an output similar to the following.

 ```
 [2021-11-18 15:53:52,532] INFO     {metadata.cmd:202} - Running Latest Release Docker